ixvu/w4111_wiki/apis.md

 <img src="https://github.com/Wangler/scribenotes/blob/master/embeddedsql.png" width="460">

 1. **Preprocessor**: Run the code (with embedded SQL) through a query preprocessor which identifies all the `EXEC SQL` statements and translates them into DBMS library calls.
-2. **Java Compiler**: Take the code and the DB library, and put into an executable which communicates with the database.
+2. **Java Compiler**: Take the code and the DBMS library, and put into an executable which communicates with the database.

-**_BUT_**, if we're using the DB library anyways, why not just use only this core component?
+**_BUT_**, if we're using the DBMS library anyways, why not just use only this core component?

 ## Aside: Embedded SQL History
 Embedded SQL hasn't taken off in popularity.
 Some of the issues it has faced are: